-- Fill out the Campus Daily Screener, available on the Wayne State website, beginning two days (48 hours) before your return to campus and each day thereafter.
-This includes all course-related experiences, including clinical or field experiences that might be conducted in another site.
+Fill out the Campus Daily Screener, available on the Wayne State website, beginning two days (48 hours) before your return to campus and each day thereafter.
+This includes all course-related experiences, including clinical or field experiences that might be conducted at another site.

 3. Know how to get help with classes

 There are many free resources available to help students succeed in class.

 Learn Anywhere: Tips and support for being a successful learner in any course format, information about academic support groups and more.